Latest High Resolution Elevation Data Updates- Bring on the Snow!

-- Large portions of Colorado including the Sawatch Range
+- Large portions of Georgia

 To see all the areas that currently have high resolution elevation data, check out this interactive coverage map.

-At this time, CalTopo does not automatically update offline downloads when we do a new elevation data update.
+Please keep in mind that currently CalTopo does not automatically update offline downloads when we do a new elevation data update.
 If you notice discrepancies between the online elevation data and your offline downloads, make sure to delete your old downloaded tiles and re-download the latest ones.
 More information on managing your offline downloads can be found in the Mobile App- Offline Use or CalTopo Desktop- Download and Sync sections of our user guide.

 Always carefully assess and evaluate any terrain that you are traveling in, and confirm your observations instead of relying solely on maps.
 Seek professional instruction on how to travel safely in the backcountry- our partners at the American Mountain Guide Association and American Avalanche Association have some great resources to get you started.